yogsototh/yblog/Scratch/fr/blog/Safer-Haskell-Install.md

 This is a bias in most programmer to prefer resolve social issues using tools.
 There is nothing wrong with hackage and cabal.
-But for a package manager to work in a static typing language as Haskell, packages much work all together.
+But for a package manager to work in a static typing language as Haskell, packages must work all together.
 This is a great strength of static typed languages that they ensure that a big part of the API between packages are compatible.
 But this make the job of package managing far more difficult than in dynamic languages.